 The Coronavirus Response: Spotlight on State & Local Governments

 During the COVID-19 pandemic, local and state governments are key actors in protecting the United States’s most vulnerable residents.
-They run jails and state prisons, which are key to “flattening the curve,” they oversee court systems, they provide homelessness services, they decide whether to enforce evictions and utility shutoffs, and more.
-Throughout the country, advocates are now calling on local and state authorities to change their practices: to stop evictions and to release elderly people from prison, for instance.
+They run jails and state prisons, which are essential to the task of “flattening the curve”; they oversee court systems; they provide homelessness services; they decide whether to enforce evictions and utility shutoffs; and much, much more.
+Throughout the country, advocates are now calling on these authorities to change their standard practices in response to the outbreak: to stop evictions and to release elderly people from prison, for instance.

-This interactive tool tracks developments of the coronavirus response in local and state governments, with a focus on what is being done—and what’s not done —to protect vulnerable populations.
+This interactive tool tracks developments in local and state government responses to coronavirus, with a focus on what is being done—and what isn’t—to protect vulnerable populations.
 The Appeal: Political Report is devoted to shedding a spotlight on state and local politics.

-This page is written by Daniel Nichanian and Jay Willis.
+This page is written by Daniel Nichanian, Jay Willis, and Chris Gelardi.